-67. This head records advances granted to Government officers and others under special orders of the Provincial Government.
-Some of these advances are cleared by actual recovery while in many cases the amounts drawn are operated through Personal Ledger Accounts and the advances are finally
+- 67. This head records advances granted to Government officers and others under special orders of the Provincial Government.
+Some of these advances are cleared by actual recovery while in many cases the amounts drawn are operated through Personal Ledger Accounts and the advances are finally adjusted by debit to the relevant service heads of expenditure.

 There are discrepancies amounting to Rs.
 499 and Rs.
 22,325 in respect of the items (i) and (x).
 These are under reconciliation.
-Out of the special advances detailed below items (i), (v), (viii), (ix), (x), (xi), (xii), (xiv), (xv), (xvi, xviii), (xxi), (xxii), (xxiii), (xxiv), (xxv,) (xxvi,) (xxvii,) (xxx,) (xxxi) and (xxxiii) were under correspondence with the authorities concerned for acceptance of balance or for final adjustment.
+Out of the special advances detailed below items (i), (v), (viii), (ix), (x), (xi), (xii), (xiv), (xv,) (xvii), (xxii), (xxii), (xxii), (xxii), (xxii), (xxii), (xxiii), (xxiv), (xxv,) (xxvii,) (xxviii), (xxxiiii) and (xxxiiiiiiiii) were under correspondence with the authorities concerned for acceptance of balance or for final adjustment.